mikeizbicki/ucr-cs100/tutorials/syscalls/README.md

 [man page](http://linux.die.net/man/3/perror)

 The glorious error checker! `perror` is used when an error occurs in a syscall, and techincally isn't a syscall - rather its used WITH every single syscall.
 The parameter of of `perror` which is a `const char *s` is whatever c-string you wish to output when an error happens (examples below). `perror` outputs your custom c-string and then outputs information on the specific error that happened using information from `errno`.
+These are output to `stderr` so in the event that you mess up your standard output, `stdout` or `cout`, it will still print to the screen (unless you mess up your `stderr` too, then I'm sorry it won't help).

+    `errno` is a global `int` variable that is written to by system calls upon exiting (if it was succesful, `errno` is still set, but to success), and will be set to a different value based on the reason the syscall failed.
+There is no need to try to remember the actual value for each error, `perror` will automatically print out the corresponding error based on the value of `errno` when it is called.
+If there is any reason that you need these values for checking why a system call failed, they are given as marcos in the man page of the specific system call.
+Examples on the output will be shown in the example below.

-    `perror` becomes very useful when you’re debugging your program.
-If an error happens you’ll be able to ouput your own custom message, which can make the error much easier to find. `perror` is extremely crucial while coding, and adding them after each syscall is considered proper coding etiquette - in fact, many instructors and professors may dock points for not having them (I was a "victim" of this my first assignment).
+    For these reasons, `perror` is very useful when you’re debugging your program.
+It will give you not only your message which should indicate which system call failed, but also one from the system that is specified by `errno`. `perror` is extremely crucial while coding, and adding them after each syscall is considered proper coding etiquette - in fact, many instructors and professors may dock points for not having them (I was a "victim" of this my first assignment).
+The reason for this is because there are many reasons as to why a system call may fail and if you do not properly check each one, they can cause large and also confusing errors.

-Now, we’ll add `perror` to the last example:
+Now, we will show an example of `perror` with `fork`:
 ```
 int pid = fork();
 if(pid == -1)//fork’s return value for an error is -1
 {
-   perror("There was an error with fork(). ");
+   //perror("There was an error with fork(). ");
+   perror("fork"); //although you certainly can use the above, it is good
+                   //practice not to write more information than necessary
    exit(1);//there was an error with fork so exit the program and go back and fix it
 }
 else if(pid == 0)//when pid is 0 you are in the child process
 {
    cout<<"This is the child process ";
    exit(1);  //when the child process finishes doing what we want it to, cout, we want to kill the child process so it doesn’t go on in the program so we exit
 }
 //if pid is not 0 then we’re in the parent
 ```

+So if fork fails, the output will look something like this:

+`fork: Resource temporarily unavailable`

+We can see that it outputs our `char *` appended by a `:` and then the error message from the system.

-This example adds `perror` to the example we started in `fork`.
-The if statement basically says if there’s an error in the syscall, then output an error message and exit the program.
-As you can see, the parameter for `perror` is a c-string, in this case it’s, `There was an error with fork().` This message can be customized however you desire.
-You can output info about the function its in, the line its on - the choice is yours!
+We use the if statement to see if our system call failed.
+Generally system calls will return `-1` or `NULL` upon error depending on what data type they return.
+In this case,`fork` returns `-1` so we check if it failed.
+If it did, then output an error message and exit the program.
+As you can see, the parameter for `perror` is a c-string, in this case it is simply, `fork.` This message can be customized however you desire.
+Additional useful information you can output is the function its in, the line its on in your code, among other things - the choice is yours!
 But beware, with great power comes great responsibility!
-Outputting error messages that are irrelevant to your function/program are unlikely to be very helpful.
+Outputting error messages that are irrelevant or unnecessarily long are unlikely to be very helpful.

 ##wait: